 It’s critical to show people you communicate with that you respect their time.

-As email statistics reports show, the average person sends and receives around 126 messages on average per day.
-We can only imagine what this number looks like for business chat messages.
+According to the latest email statistics reports, in 2023, around 347.3 billion emails were sent per day.
+And we can only imagine what this number looks like for business chat messages.

 Paying attention to clarity when formulating your update requests not only conveys professionalism and shows respect for people’s time but also improves your chances of getting a timely response.